supervisely-ecosystem/RT-DETRv2/supervisely_integration/serve/README.md

 # Overview

 Serve RT-DETRv2 model as a Supervisely Application.
-RT-DETRv2, an improved Real-Time DEtection TRansformer (RT-DETR).
+RT-DETRv2 (Real-Time DEtection TRansformer) is fast and accurate object detection model that combines the advantages of DETR and YOLO.
 RT-DETRv2 builds upon the previous state-of-the-art real-time detector, RT-DETR, and opens up a set of bag-of-freebies for flexibility and practicality, as well as optimizing the training strategy to achieve enhanced performance.

 Learn more about RT-DETR and available models [here](https://github.com/lyuwenyu/RT-DETR).